sbabcoc/Java-Utils/README.md

 * Define your query collection as an enumeration that implements `QueryAPI`.
 * Define each query constant with a property name and a name for each argument (if any).
 * To assist users of your queries, preface their names with a type indicator (**GET** or **UPDATE**).
 * Back the query collection with a configuration that implements the `Settings API`:
-  * groupId: com.github.nordstrom.tools
+  * groupId: com.github.nordstrom.tools.
   * artifactId: settings
   * className: com.nordstrom.automation.settings.SettingsCore
 * To support execution on multiple endpoints, implement `getConnection` with sub-configurations or other dynamic data sources (e.g. - web service).

 ##### Query Collection Example